Dimensionality Reduction and Wasserstein Stability for Kernel Regression: Introduction

 The remainder of the paper is structured as follows: We introduce the kernel regression setting in Section \ref{subsec:kernelsetting} and analyze the basic influence that dimension and dimensionality reduction methods have on sample efficiency in Section \ref{subsec:kerneltransformation}.
 The Wasserstein stability result for kernel regression is given in Section \ref{subsec:kernelstability}.
-Section \ref{sec:secmain} studies the combined procedure of PCA and kernel regression.
-Section \ref{sec:PCA} states basic results from the literature on PCA and Section \ref{sec:PCAkernel} states the results on the estimation error.
+Section \ref{sec:secmain} studies the combined procedure of dimensionality reduction and kernel regression.
+Section \ref{subsec:generaldimred} focuses on general dimensionality reduction methods.
+Section \ref{sec:PCA} states basic results from the literature on PCA and Section \ref{sec:PCAkernel} contains the results on the estimation error when PCA is combined with kernel regression.
 Section \ref{sec:examples} gives numerical examples illustrating the procedure.
+All proofs are postponed to Section~\ref{sec:proofs}.